spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202106.0/dashboard/managing-merchants-performance-data.md

 ---
-title: Dashboard
+title: Managing merchant's performance data
 last_updated: Nov 13, 2020
-description: This topic describes what information you can check in Dashboard in the Merchant Portal.
+description: This topic describes what information you can check in Dashboard of the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes what information you can check in the dashboard in the Merchant Portal.
+This topic describes what information you can check in the dashboard of the Merchant Portal.

 *Dashboard*  is the hub for merchants' important business and performance data.
 It allows merchants to monitor their own store inside the Marketplace by having a snapshot view of the most crucial information.

 *Dashboard*  is the first page a merchant sees after logging into the Merchant Portal.

----

 ## Prerequisites